You are viewing this course for September start 2024

 Typical Entry Requirements

-English or Welsh, Mathematics
+English or Welsh and Mathematics

 BTEC National Diploma:

-DMM with specified subject
+DDM-MMM with a specified subject

-65% overall with 70% in specified subject
+75%-65% overall with 7 in a science subject

 See our Undergraduate English Language Requirements for this course.
 Pre-sessional English Programmes are also available for students who do not meet our English Language Requirements.